Maite Alberdi: Career

 She was invited as a member of the Academy of Motion Pictures Arts and Sciences in June 2018, under the documentary branch.
 She was also acting producer for Los Reyes, following the lives of two stray dogs as "they wander around the oldest skatepark (Los Reyes) in the Chilean capital of Santiago."
+In 2020, her film The Mole Agent gained international recognition and was nominated for the Academy Award for Best Documentary, being the first Chilean documentary film to be nominated for an Academy Award.
+The film was also a nominee at the Goya Awards for Best Ibero-American Film.